tnyeanderson/heart-sms-backend/docs/getting-started.md

 caddy start
 ```

-The encrypted API, web, and websocket endpoints are now available on the internet.
+The encrypted API, MQTT, web client, and websocket endpoints are now available on the internet.
 You may want to [run caddy as a service](https://caddyserver.com/docs/install#linux-service) to survive restarts :)

 Unfortunately, that is it for now; the Android app is not yet fully functional.
 See the `heart-sms-android` repo for build instructions.